 Biodiversity conservation and poverty alleviation are often seen as conflicting objectives.
 The conservation-poverty debate lacks quantitative empirical evidence to support conclusions.
-In two separate rangeland studies in South Africa and Mongolia, the Department of Environmental Economics together with The Nature Conservancy (TNC) measured the environmental and socio-economic impacts of community-based grassland management and identified key factors to their success.
+In two separate rangeland studies in South Africa and Mongolia, the Department of Environmental Economics together with The Nature Conservancy (TNC) measured the environmental and socio-economic impacts of community-based grassland management and dentified key factors to their success.

 More vegetarian lifestyles can be facilitated by government